ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 in common is that there is a single branch whose name varies and doesn t matter much.
 Here we ll call it production.
 Production is always deployable.
 In fact, I recommend that you set up automation so every commit to production can actually be deployed to production.
 Work can then be done

 in feature branches off of production, reviewed in the feature branch, and merged when ready.
-That s it one long-lived branch and many short-lived (and ideally small) feature branches.
+That's it one long-lived branch and many short-lived (and ideally small) feature branches.

 For this model to work well, you need a handful of prerequisites: